HelenaMaslowska/bombs-online/README.md

 ./server 8080
 ```

 After that, you can open clients/gamers using following command.
-Use this folder [path](https://github.com/HelenaMaslowska/bombs-online/tree/main/Game/build-skproject-Desktop_Qt_6_4_2_GCC_64bit-Release)!
+Use this folder [path](https://github.com/HelenaMaslowska/bombs-online/tree/main/Game/build-skproject-Desktop_Qt_6_4_2_GCC_64bit-Release).
+You can have a lot of players playing in other rooms!
 ```c++
 ./skproject
 ```